Isaac-Svi/gallery-slider-js/README.md

 </script>
 ```

-...The following is an example of how to initialize a "slider gallery".
+...
+The following is an example of how to initialize a "slider gallery".
 ```html
 <script>
   const elem = document.querySelector(".gallery-slider");